yannikmotzet/multi-lane-detection/README.md

 * check in launch file for correct video path
 * check for correct parameters in ```/config/config_laneregression.yaml ```

-input for detection from camera:
+input for Lane Detection from camera:
 * ```~/catkin_ws/$: roslaunch lane_keeping_assist all_camera.launch ```
 * check in launch file for correct config file (.yaml) of Lane Detection
 * check for correct parameters in ```/config/config_laneregression.yaml ```